Vyral/base-template/_posts/2018-05-25-bringing-you-hot-market-statistics-from-a-special-cold-location.md

   https://s3.amazonaws.com/vyralmarketing/Bob+Sokoler/Louisville+Real+Estate-+Bringing+You+Hot+Market+Statistics+From+a+Special%252C+Cold+Location.mp4
 pullquote: >-
-  While the snowy landscape in Canada may be cold, some areas of our market back home in Louisville and Southern Indiana has been rather hot.
+  While the snowy landscape in Canada may be cold, some areas of our market back home in Louisville and Southern Indiana have been rather hot.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true